Her sister's diagnosis made the actress get in motion to make living with the disease less painful.

 For the some 200,000 people —majority women over the age of 19— diagnosed with lupus every year, the daily struggle to just function is done in silence.
 But for actress Tichina Arnold, the battle is something that she witnesses first hand with her sister having the autoimmnue disease.

 "It affected me directly when my sister Zenay was diagnosed with it and then seeing how underserved this disease is for those that are suffering and fighting every day," she said about recognizing a need for those with lupus that creates flare ups of fatigue, joint pain, rashes and fevers.

-On Sunday, Arnold will be honored at the 14th Annual McDonald's 365Black Awards Luncheon for her non-profit We Win Foundation that creates lifestyle programs, provides alternative health treatments, financial assistance and counseling for those with lupus.
+Arnold was honored at the 14th Annual McDonald's 365Black Awards Luncheon during the 2017 ESSENCE Festival weekend in New Orleans for her We Win non-profit foundation that creates lifestyle programs, provides alternative health treatments, financial assistance and counseling for those with lupus.